PTAB

 - Title: Coaxial Cable Connector Having Electrical Continuity Member

-- Brief Description: The ’353 patent discloses a coaxial cable connector designed to ensure a continuous electrical ground path.
-The invention utilizes a "continuity member" positioned between the connector body and a rotatable coupler to maintain electrical contact even if the connector is not fully tightened to an interface port.
+- Brief Description: The ’353 patent discloses a coaxial cable connector designed to ensure a continuous electrical ground path between a coaxial cable and an appliance.
+The invention uses a "continuity member" to maintain electrical contact between the connector’s components, such as the coupler and connector body, even if the connector is not fully tightened onto an interface port.

 3. Grounds for Unpatentability